Whittlesford Parkway railway station

 Whittlesford Parkway railway station is on the West Anglia Main Line serving the village of Whittlesford in Cambridgeshire, England.
 It is 49 mi 1 chain down the line from London Liverpool Street and is situated between Great Chesterford and Shelford stations.
 Its three-letter station code is WLF.

 The station and all trains calling are operated by Greater Anglia.

 It is also near to the villages of Sawston and Duxford and the Imperial War Museum Duxford.
 The 13th century Duxford Chapel is on the road just east of the station.

-The station opened in 1845 and was rebuilt between 1877 and 1890.
+The station opened on 30 July 1845 and was rebuilt between 1877 and 1890.

-In 2007 it was renamed from Whittlesford to Whittlesford Parkway.
+In May 2007, it was renamed from Whittlesford to Whittlesford Parkway.